I thought I’d made up the title ‘marketing coach’. I was under the impression I might be the only one!

 This is my stab at a definition of small business marketing coach:

-A marketing coach works with business owners to recommend strategies and processes to meet their goals as efficiently as possible.
+A marketing coach works with business owners to understand their values, mission and lifestyle before sharing strategies and tactics to meet their goals as efficiently as possible.
+The ultimate decision on what direction to take lies with the business owner.

 I like helping business owners get clear on their goals before we start working.
 Sometimes you think you want something, but the underlying motivation means that a different approach would be better.